MichaelCurrin/docker-quickstarts/examples/python_app/README.md

 - `Makefile`
     ```Makefile
     install:
-        pip install --no-cache-dir -r requirements.txt
+        pip install -r requirements.txt --no-cache-dir
     ```

 And maybe upgrade `pip` or install dev dependencies too.

 The no-cache option was recommended in the Python DockerHub section.

-From my research - this prevents storing fetched packages in a cache directory.
-This keeps size of the Docker image **smaller**.
-And there is no point in storing a cache because the image gets rebuilt fresh each time, unlike a normal application which can reuse the cache on repeat installs.

-It seems reasonable to use the no-cache option outside the container too - so you only need to setup one install command.
+It stops downloaded packages from being kept in the cache.
+This keeps your image smaller.
+It works fine outside of a container too - your installs might just be slower.